 “Without photosynthesis or oxygen, basically all recognizable life that we see in our landscape would be gone: no animals, no plants,” said Terry Bricker, Moreland Family Professor in LSU’s Department of Biological Sciences.

+Bricker has spent about 30 years of his career studying cellular plant biochemistry and the different components that enable plants to perform photosynthesis.
 A graduate student in his lab, Manjula Mummadisetti, led this latest study that examined the cellular system responsible for creating oxygen during photosynthesis called Photosystem II.
 She analyzed two proteins that are critical to creating oxygen and modeled how they connect and interact, building upon previous information and her latest research.
 Their paper, titled “Use of protein cross-linking and radiolytic footprinting to elucidate PsbP and PsbQ interactions within higher plant Photosystem II” will be published this week online in the Proceedings of the National Academy of Sciences.

 “This discovery means a lot for photosynthesis research.
 People have wanted to know about this for a very long time.
 We didn’t have these techniques and scientists were unable to find how these proteins connect,” Mummadisetti said of her first published scientific research paper.